emartech/kong-plugin-header-based-rate-limiting/README.md

 The plugin attempts to identify the addressee of each request by determining the most specific rate limit configuration applicable.
 It first looks for a rule that matches the values of the identification headers.
 In case no exact match was found, it looks for a rule with the longest possible suffix match.
 If nothing was found, it discards the most specific element (the last one), and retries the lookup.
 This process is repeated until a match is found.
 If matching is unsuccessful and all elements were discarded, the plugin applies the default rate limit value.

 > As a rule of thumb, a longer rule is considered more specific than a shorter one.
-If two rules are equally long, then the one with the longest suffix specified is considered to me more specific. (e.g.: *, *, X, Y is more specific than *, *, X and *, *, X, Y is more specific than *, *, *, Y)
+If two rules are equally long, then the one with less wildcards is considered to me more specific. (e.g.: *, *, X, Y is more specific than *, *, X and *, *, X, Y is more specific than *, *, *, Y)

 #### Example